 Digital Nomad Problems

 I got into this terrible routine of working from hotel beds during strange hours like 6pm to midnight.
 Torture for my boyfriend.
 My clients got used to the fact that I was nearly always online and when I did turn to some normality, checking emails just 1-2 times a day, it started to unsettle my clients.

-Having the freedom to work any hour of the day with no fixed schedule can really end up as more of a prison than the 9-5.
+Having the freedom to work any hour of the day with no fixed schedule can really end up as more of a prison than the 9-5 if you don’t know how to manage yourself and your time.
 People often sell the digital nomad lifestyle as this schedule-less freedom, but in fact, all my clients wanted fixed hours of work from me.
-Fixed meetings, deadlines, weekly check ins and in the end, I was working 9am to 9pm and started to realize that 9-5 really is a perfect arrangement.
+Fixed meetings, deadlines, and weekly check-ins.
+In the end, I was working 9am to 9pm and started to realize that 9-5, hour-wise, really is a perfect arrangement.
 When I found myself working 16 hour days as I juggled multiple clients, I began to ask myself, what was I hating on in the first place?